cilium/tetragon/docs/contributing/development/README.md

 sudo ./tetragon --bpf-lib bpf/objs
 ```

+Notes:

-The `--bpf-lib` flag tells Tetragon where to look for its compiled BPF programs
+1. The `--bpf-lib` flag tells Tetragon where to look for its compiled BPF programs
 (which were built in the `make` step above).

+2. If Tetragon fails with an error `"BTF discovery: candidate btf file does not exist"`, then make sure that your kernel support [BTF](#btf-requirement), otherwise place a BTF file where Tetragon can read it and specify its path with the `--btf` flag.

 ### Running Code Generation